hitoshi-watase/sercrod/docs/reference/directives/textContent.md

 Error handling:

-- If expression evaluation or filtering throws, Nablla falls back to:
+- If expression evaluation or filtering throws, Sercrod falls back to:

   - `el.textContent = ""`.

 Cleanup:

-- If `this.constructor._config.cleanup.directives` is enabled, Nablla removes the directive attributes from the rendered element:
+- If `this.constructor._config.cleanup.directives` is enabled, Sercrod removes the directive attributes from the rendered element:

   - `*print`
   - `n-print`